vitiral/wake/DESIGN.md

 phases ([[SPC-phase]]).
 All of these objects are `exec` objects who's `args` and `config` are both set to `null` (they will be overriden), and who's `container=wake.LOCAL`.

+Overrides are _part of the language_.
+They should be seen as dynamic plugins, where everything (except the store) can be overriden _per module_.

 ### [[.wakeStoreOverride]]: Override where to store completed objects